amirongit/notecode/elasticsearchInAction.md

         - "?": exactly one character
         - "*": zero or more characters
 - fetches documents whose value of "field" matches "pattern"
-- "pattern" is compared with against tokens without its normal characters getting analyzed
 ### The Prefix Query
 - prefix query object
     ```